About Schoolhouse Press

 Tami Robus began working with Eleanor and Michelle in 2001 and now manages the processing end of the business.
 Tami's computer prowess has classed up the act considerably and helped push Schoolhouse Press into the 21st century.
 Our order management, inventory, and processing are more streamlined due to her efforts and the Knitting Camp market benefits from her aesthetic vision.
 She and Eleanor are instrumental as they run the day in day out aspect of the business.

 Cully Swansen, Meg's son, began pitching in when he and Michelle moved back to Wisconsin in 1999, literally unloading crates of books and doing all the heavy lifting.
 Cully's vision led us to build a modest warehouse/office space in 2006 and move just down the hill from Meg's Schoolhouse (our former office).
 Cully began working as our in-house accountant, but his role expanded quickly to include filming and editing our instructional video material.
 Filming peaked an already budding curiosity about knitting design and construction, and Cully began designing and publishing his works, as well as teaching at Knitting Camp and Vogue Live.
 Cully debuted his first cable design in the Winter 2010 issue of Vogue Knitting.
-His patterns are available through Schoolhouse Press, and he has become instrumental in editing and writing books and patterns such as Meg Swansen's Knitting with Two Colors, Elizabeth Zimmermann's Knit One Knit All, the expanded version of Elizabeth Zimmermann's Knitting Workshop, and the Circular Stranded Surprise Jacket pattern for baby, adult, and child, an adaptation of the design his grandmother first created for him as a baby.
+His patterns are available through Schoolhouse Press, and he has become instrumental in editing and writing books and patterns such as Meg Swansen's Knitting with Two Colors, Elizabeth Zimmermann's Knit One Knit All, the expanded version of Elizabeth Zimmermann's Knitting Workshop, and in 2016 The Complete Surprise: Knitting Elizabeth Zimmermann's Surprise Jacket, a book that sprung from the design his grandmother first created for him as a baby.
+In addition, Cully created the EZ Knitting Calculator for Surprise Jackets to calculate row by row instructions for any size baby or adult surprise jacket based on a knitter's custom dimensions and gauge.
 Cully corresponds with knitters frequently about their technical questions, in addition to writing, editing, and managing the day to day operations at Schoolhouse Press.
-(Image of Cully designing the Circular Stranded Surprise Jacket)
+(Image of Cully designing the Circular Stranded Surprise Jacket, one of the adaptations in The Complete Surprise book)